mendix/docs/content/appstore/widgets/progress-circle.md

 ---
 title: "Progress Circle"
 category: "Widgets"
-description: "Describes the configuration and usage of the Progress Circle widget, which is available in the Mendix App Store."
+description: "Describes the configuration and usage of the Progress Circle widget, which is available in the Mendix Marketplace."
 tags: ["app store", "app store component", "widget", "progress circle", "platform support"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---